 Keratoconus is a progressive eye disease that usually begins in adolescence or early adulthood and progresses gradually until the age of about 35-40 years.
 In this disease, the cornea progressively thins and the shape of the cornea distorts.
 A normal cornea is spherical in shape, but in a Keratoconus patient, the cornea gradually bulges outward into a cone shape.
-Since cornea is themost important refractive surface of the eye, its surface irregularities has a negative impact on the refraction of light, thus reduces the image quality.
+Since cornea is the most important refractive surface of the eye, an irregularity created at the cornea surface negatively affects the refraction of light entering the eye, reducing the image quality created on the retina.
 Keratoconus usually affects both eyes, although its intensity may vary greatly from one eye to another.

-According to previous studies, Keratoconus is more common in Iran than in other countries.
-Also the spread of the disease is not the same across the country.
-It seems that the climatic conditions as well as genetic differences can be effective in the incidence of these differences.
+According to previous studies, Keratoconus is more common in Iran compared to other countries.
+Also the development of the disease is not the same across Iran.
+It seems that the climatic conditions as well as genetic differences can be effective in the occurrence of these differences.

-A fundamental problem in Keratoconus diagnosis is that in the early stages of the disease, it has a hidden state and does not create much of a problem, but over the years it progresses and causes serious impairment in vision.
+An important problem in Keratoconus diagnosis is that in the early stages of the disease, it has a hidden state and does not cause severe vision problems, but it progresses over time and causes serious visual impairment.
 In the early stages of the disease, the problem may only be continuous modification of glasses, double vision, halos or glare, but with disease progression and exacerbation of corneal irregularity, the vision will gradually get worse.

 Another method of treating the disease is the corneal ring implantation.
 This can correct the major part of the corneal surface irregularities and improve the condition to a great extent.